Master the Churn Dasher Quilt Block: 8 HSTs in One Dash!

 After stitching for the HSTWe'll use the midpoint measurement to cut this in half through the center both vertically and horizontally.

-Find the midpoint measurement or center of your #3/#4 squares.
+Find the center of your #3/#4 squares.
 It is simply the size of the cut squares divided by 2.

 Finished